totaloutput/soterd/docs/getting_started_docker.md

 #### Building the docker image

-1. If soteria-dag projects _aren't publicly available yet_, you need to clone the private dependencies of soteria-dag before building the container image.
+1. If soterium projects _aren't publicly available yet_, you need to clone the private dependencies of soterium before building the container image.

     ```bash
-    mkdir soteria-dag
+    mkdir soterium
-    git clone git@github.com:soteria-dag/soterwallet.git soteria-dag/soterwallet
+    git clone git@github.com:soterium/soterwallet.git soterium/soterwallet
     ```

-1. Clone the soteria-dag soterd git repository
+1. Clone the soterium soterd git repository

     ```bash
-    git clone git@github.com:soteria-dag/soterd.git soteria-dag/soterd
+    git clone git@github.com:totaloutput/soterd.git totaloutput/soterd
     ```

-2. Build the docker image for soteria-dag/soterd
+2. Build the docker image for totaloutput/soterd

-    Run this command the `soteria-dag` directory, **not** the `soterd` directory.
+    Run this command the `soterium` directory, **not** the `soterd` directory.
 When building a container image for a private project, we need to run the `docker build` command from a directory that has access to the private project _and_ all of its private dependencies.
     ```
-    cd soteria-dag
+    cd soterium
-    docker build --tag soteria-dag/soterd:latest -f soterd/Dockerfile .
+    docker build --tag totaloutput/soterd:latest -f soterd/Dockerfile .
     ```

 #### Using the docker image to demonstrate block-dag generation